isomerpages/nlb-IOHA2020/_programme/1-call-for-paper-proposals.md

 Instructions on how to submit your audio-visual materials will be provided later.

 The deadline for all proposals is 31 August 2019.
 A notification of acceptance/rejection will be sent in November 2019.

-## II.
-Call for Workshop Proposals

-IOHA 2020 will be hosting a series of workshops on 22 June 2020 and is inviting workshop proposals from the international community.
-This will be a rare opportunity to facilitate learning and the exchange of ideas and information among international participants.

-Full-day or half-day workshops may address specific methodological issues or emerging trends.

-We invite individuals or teams interested in conducting such a workshop to submit proposals.
-Please include the following in your submission to <ioha2020@nlb.gov.sg>:

-* Workshop title
-* Objective and description (max.
-300 words)
-* Target audience and expected size
-* Names, contact information and brief biographies (max.
-50 words each) of the workshop facilitators
-* Details on where this workshop was previously conducted (if applicable)
-* Technical requirements, including space, audio/visual, computer and communication needs

-## Registration

-All paper presenters (including posters and audio-visual presentations) and workshop facilitators must also register for IOHA 2020.
-Registration and payment details will be available on the conference website in early 2020.
-Please check the website for further information.

-If you have any questions concerning the call for papers and workshop proposals, please email: <ioha2020@nlb.gov.sg>